fkaanuslu/AntiTurkishPurism/README.md

+# The Crisis of the Turkish Language: A Broken Cultural Chain

-The artificial break in Turkish language
+## The artificial break in Turkish language

 One of the greatest calamities inflicted upon the Turkish nation in history is the blow dealt to its language over the last half-century.
 The planned and insidious name of this blow is “Öztürkçecilik” (Turkish Purism).
 In reality, this movement creates an artificial Turkish that pushes the language away from its roots.
 As this artificial Turkish spreads rapidly, earlier complaints about grandparents and grandchildren not understanding each other now extend to fathers and children.